 I have fond memories of watching my grandmother preparing a big bowl full of this beautiful salad on Rama Navami, for the entire extended family.
 My mom continued the tradition after her, and she passed on the recipe to me too.
 All those memories came flooding back as I prepared a bowl of Pasi Parippu Kosumalli this morning.
 My little one munched on it delightfully, amidst tales of how ‘Rama Umachi‘s (God) birthday came to be. 🙂

-This is a gluten-free preparation that can be made vegan if you skip the asafoetida used in the tempering.
+This is a completely vegan preparation that can be made gluten-free if you skip the asafoetida used in the tempering.
 If you skip the tempering altogether, this becomes a no-cook recipe, perfect for a raw food diet.
 The split moong daal that goes into it makes this salad full of protein, the carrot and cucumber adding to its nutritional value.

 Let’s now check out the recipe for this Pasi Parippu Kosumalli.